 Software expert Maddy Marshall isn't sure she's ready for a hazardous role in black ops.
 But when an armed Russian thief makes off with a rare ancient star chart, the aikido black belt has no choice but to join her VanOps boyfriend and twin brother in the pursuit.
 If her royal Spanish family legends are true, the chart leads to a superconductive treasure trove capable of powering a quantum computer used as the ultimate instrument of global destruction.

 Setting off on a mad dash to uncover the secrets of a Mexican archeoastronomy site, she and the VanOps team unearth a clue dating back to biblical times.
 But as they race across the globe to the Sahara, Turkey, and Egypt, they find themselves only a half-step ahead of sinister assassins.

 Before millions die at the hands of an anti-American Russian government, can Maddy crack the secret code?

 Genres: Action & Adventure Fiction, Contemporary (Modern) Fiction (post 1945), Thriller

 Places to find the book:

-Format: Paperback ARC
+Format: Audiobook | Digital Review Copy (NetGalley), Paperback ARC

-Available Formats: Trade paperback and Ebook
+Available Formats: Trade Paperback, Audiobook and Ebook